 2. Implantation bleeding

 Implantation bleeding usually happens six to 12 days after ovulation when a fertilized egg implants itself in the lining of the uterus wall (4).
-It is usually not a cause of concern but must be brought to the doctor’s attention.
+It is usually not a cause of concern but should be brought to the doctor’s attention, especially if the bleeding is heavy or persistent.

 3. Breast tenderness